 If you’re planning to set aside an inheritance for your loved ones, we recommend researching your state’s inheritance tax laws.
-As of November 2018, six states charge an inheritance tax and twelve states and DC have an estate tax.
+As of January 1st, 2020, six states have an inheritance tax and twelve states plus DC levy an estate tax.

-While estate taxes are usually only collected from a small percentage of extremely wealthy families, inheritance taxes are typically collected from anyone who receives an inheritance and resides in a state that levies them.
+While estate taxes are only collected from a small percentage of extremely wealthy families, inheritance taxes can be collected from anyone that receives resides in a state that levies them.

-In this guide we’ve outlined the six states that impose an inheritance or death tax, and their tax rates.
-We’ve also listed each state’s estate tax rates to help you calculate how much your heirs will owe based on how much you intend to leave them.
+This guide outlines the six states that impose an inheritance or death tax.
+We’ve also listed each state’s inheritance tax rates.
+This will help you calculate the amount your heirs will owe the state when you pass away.

 Quick Article Guide:

 - Inheritance Tax Rates and Brackets in Iowa